Content Production Process: How to Scale Content Creation

 Boom!
 You’ve got dozens of hyper-specific white papers for half the work.

-After you create all those white papers, take that same content and repurpose it into other formats so that you expand your coverage, reach more people, and deliver content to them in the specific format that they prefer.
+After you create all those white papers, repurpose that same content into other formats.
+You’ll expand your coverage, reach more people, and deliver content to new users in the specific format that they prefer.
 After all, some people prefer reading, while others are visual learners, and others still are auditory learners, etc.

 - Blog posts